gardenlinux/gardenlinux/docs/README.md

 ### docs/deployment

-All markdown files in the subfolder ```docs/deployment``` describes how to deploy garden linux.
+All markdown files in the subfolder ```docs/deployment``` describes how to deploy Garden Linux.
 Each describes a different platform.